Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-ai/setup-local-mcp.md

 **Additional notes:**

-- You can set any environment variable supported by your dbt executable, like [the ones supported in dbt Core](/reference/global-configs/about-global-configs#available-flags).
+- You can set any environment variable supported by your dbt executable, like [the ones supported in <Constant name="core" />](/reference/global-configs/about-global-configs#available-flags).
 - dbt MCP respects the standard environment variables and flags for usage tracking mentioned [here](/reference/global-configs/usage-stats).
 - `DBT_WARN_ERROR_OPTIONS='{"error": ["NoNodesForSelectionCriteria"]}'` is automatically set so that the MCP server knows if no node is selected when running a dbt command.
 You can overwrite it if needed, but it provides a better experience when calling dbt from the MCP server, ensuring the tool selects valid nodes.